Functional JavaScript: basic concepts

-One of the main issues in programming is shared state.
+One of the main challenges we may encounter in programming is shared state.

 language-javascript